 Selling Fakes Online and Consumer Safety

 The Consumer Product Safety Act gives a branch of the federal government called the Consumer Product Safety Commission (CPSC) power to regulate products in order to protect consumers from injury.
 Counterfeit products sold online often do not comply with CPSC guidelines.
 The CPSC can sue people who manufacture for sale, sell, distribute, or import these products, seeking civil penalties up to $1,250,000.
 If a vendor knows their product violates the Act but sells or distributes it anyway, they could be subject to criminal penalties, including a $50,000 fine or up to a year in prison.

-Selling fakes online seems like a victimless crime, but you might be surprised how seriously it is taken by law enforcement agents and courts.
+Selling fakes online seems like a victimless crime, but you might be surprised how seriously it's taken by law enforcement agents and courts.
 Companies place pressure on law enforcers and prosecutors to take their complaints seriously, so you need someone in your corner too.
-Consider getting a free evaluation of your case by a local criminal defense attorney.
+Consider getting in touch with a local criminal defense attorney to discuss your case.